 To celebrate the festive season, Grosvenor Square has once again transformed into the Ever After Garden: a beautiful space filled with a sea of illuminated white roses.
 The Ever After Garden returned to Mayfair on November 23.
 Visitors are able to dedicate pre-planted roses to loved ones they have lost – and the cost of each rose will help to raise funds for The Royal Marsden Cancer Charity.

 Designed by Anya Hindmarch and Camilla Morton, in memory of their friend and top Production Designer Michael Howells, the Ever After Garden first appeared in 2019 as a stunning and peaceful way to commemorate the people we have lost.
+Since launching, The Ever After Garden has raised over £250,000 for Royal Marsden Cancer Charity.
 The installation has been developed by Culture Creative, the same award-winning design team behind Christmas at Kew Gardens.

 Also published on Medium.